-Dunkirk tells the story of the very real-life battle that took place at the start of World War II.
+Dunkirk told the story of the very real-life battle that took place at the start of World War II.
 After Nazi German forces pushed the Allies back, they became stranded on the beaches of Dunkirk, France—with limited ships to transport them across the channel back to England and no way to get to them with cover (the harbor was incredibly shallow, making it nearly impossible for large destroyers to come anywhere near shore).

 But on May 26, Operation Dynamo began, with newly elected Prime Minister Winston Churchill calling for help from civilians with their own vessels.
 Aided by nearly 400 smaller ships, 338,226 soldiers had been rescued by the end of the evacuation on June 4.
 But what happened after that—and to the men who were not evacuated?
-Here are eight things the Dunkirk movie didn’t tell you.
+Here are eight things even WWII buffs may not know about the Battle of Dunkirk.

 1. The Battle of Dunkirk is considered to be a major defeat for the British, and a victory for the Germans.
 Winston Churchill described it as a “colossal military disaster.”

 As Walter Lord recounts in his book, The Miracle of Dunkirk, “It’s hard to say exactly when Dunkirk officially fell.
 The Army Group B war diary put the time at 9:00 a.m. … X Corps said 9:40 … the 18th Army, 10:15.
 Perhaps the most appropriate time, symbolically anyhow, was the moment the swastika was hoisted on the eastern mole—10:20 a.m.”
 So even though the evacuation effort, termed Operation Dynamo, was a success, it did not mean victory for the Allies.

 2. After the last rescue boat left the Dunkirk evacuation, Germans captured at least 80,000 British and French troops.

 Some of these men were forced to march back to Germany—where they served as POWs until the end of the war in 1945.